openstack/kayobe/doc/source/configuration/reference/bifrost.rst

    This feature is currently not well tested.
 It is advisable to use autodiscovery of overcloud servers instead.

-The following options are used to configure a static inventory of servers for Bifrost.
+The following option is used to configure a static inventory of servers for Bifrost.

 ``kolla_bifrost_servers``